michaelrob/collector/README.md

 pmsXchange

 pmsXchange_overview - checks current and aged pmsxchangev2-access logs and outputs each partner that has sent us anything and when the last update was.
+Options:
+-r - returns partners from recent logs (usually today and yesterday).
+-a - returns partners from aged logs (usually 2 days ago and as far back as the logs go).
+-h - help

 pmsxchange_updates - takes a requester ID, outputs the last update sent to us and how many updates we have ever received from the partner.